VladimirMakaev/cqrs-journey-doc/Appendix1_Running.markdown

 # Building and Running the Sample Code (RI)

-This appendix describes how to obtain, build and run the RI.
+This appendix describes how to obtain, build, and run the RI.

 These instructions describe five different scenarios for running the RI: